-Operators who want to export their products to the United States should comply with the requirements of the National Organic Programme, known as NOP.
-NOP is the US organic regulation issued by the USDA, United States Department of Agriculture.
+Operators who want to export their organic products to the United States should comply with the requirements of the US National Organic Programme.

-In 2012 the European Union and the United States Department of Agriculture signed an agreement that established the equivalence between the EU organic regulation and NOP.
+In 2012 the European Union and the United States Department of Agriculture signed an agreement that established the equivalence between the EU organic regulation and the US National Organic Program.
 The agreement includes some limitations which can be synthesised as follows:

 - Animals must be bred without antibiotics; it will not be possible to export in USA animal origin products derived by animals treated with antibiotics and, in order to cover this aspect it’s been included, with the EU Reg. n.
 126/2012, the introduction of a complementary purchase document to be released to the interested operators, in which is attested that those are “Animal products obtained without using antibiotics”.
 The presence of that document, or of a conformity certificate on which is indicated the same sentence, will have to be checked towards all the operators of the supply chain up to the end-product exported in the USA;

-- The products need to be followed by the dal NOP IMPORT CERTIFICATE issued by a EU authorised Control Body;
+- The products need to be followed by the National Organic Program IMPORT CERTIFICATE issued by a EU authorised Control Body;

-- The products can be produced inside or outside the EU, then imported in the EU in compliance with the dispositions of Reg.
-CE 834/2007 and by the EU Reg.
-1235/2008, with the aim of their subsequent transformation, package and sending in the USA.
+- The products can be produced inside or outside the EU, then imported in the EU in compliance with the regulations, with the aim of their subsequent transformation, package and sending in the USA.

 Products of aquaculture are still excluded from the EU – USA agreement.